openmrs/openmrs-esm-core/DEV_GUIDE.md

 You can find the reference application (“refapp”) that is used for testing the latest bits and pieces at https://openmrs-spa.org/openmrs/spa.

 ## Table of Contents

 <!-- toc -->

-- [How do I create a new microfrontend?] (#How-do-I-create-a-new-microfrontend)
+- [How do I create a new microfrontend?] (#how-do-i-create-a-new-microfrontend)
-- How do I work on multiple microfrontends at the same time?
+- [How do I work on multiple microfrontends at the same time?] (#how-do-i-work-on-multiple-microfrontends-at-the-same-time)
-- How do I create a distribution?
+- [How do I create a distribution?]

 <!-- tocstop -->